Michael-wzl/ProtegoPlus/README.md

 }
 ```
 ---
-We provide the code for applying the pose-invariant privacy protection textures (PPTs) to images and videos and for evaluating the performance of the PPTs.
-Some pretrained PPTs are included for demonstration.
-The training code of Protego to generate your own PPT will be released later.
+We provide the code for protecting images and videos with the privacy protection textures (PPTs) and the code for evaluating the protection performance.
+This repository comes with some pretrained PPTs for demonstration.
+The training code to generate your own PPT will be released later.

 To run Protego, you need at least 8 GB of GPU memory and 9 GB of disk space.
 It is tested on Ubuntu 22.04 with Intel Xeon w5-3415 CPU, 1 NVIDIA RTX 5880 Ada GPU (48 GB memory), and 128 GB RAM.